Most people find themselves asking “why does God allow suffering” at one point in their life or another.

 What answer could I possible give my son when I didn’t understand myself?

 How could God let this precious child of mine get bullied?
 How could He let my other son get cancer?

 I floundered a bit, offering a response that was unsatisfactory to both of us.
 Then we moved on with our morning routine.

 As we sat down to breakfast, I opened our children’s daily devotional, Jesus Calling: 365 Devotions For Kids.

-When I saw the verse of the day, my heart did a double take.
-It perfectly spoke to our question, why does God allow suffering.
+When I saw the verse of the day, my heart skipped a beat.

 I snuck a look at my son to make sure he was listening.
 Then I read out loud:

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)